Russia continues to ''raise true hell,'' Ukraine governor says | Law-Order

 - Ukraine

-Russian forces are managing to "raise true hell" in Ukraine's eastern industrial heartland despite reports of them taking an operational pause, a regional governor said Saturday as the government in Kyiv urged people in Russian-occupied areas in the south to evacuate "by all possible means'' ahead of a Ukrainian offensive.
+Russian forces are managing to "raise true hell" in Ukraine's eastern industrial heartland despite reports of them taking an operational pause, a regional governor said Saturday, while the government in Kyiv urged people in Russian-occupied southern areas to evacuate "by all possible means'' ahead of a Ukrainian offensive.

 Deadly Russian shelling was reported in Ukraine's east and south.